Almost sure convergence for weighted sums of pairwise PQD random variables: Introduction

 \section{Introduction}

 The classical Kolmogorov's strong law of large numbers is, perhaps, the most famous strong limit theorem in Probability Theory.
-Originally presented in 1933 by Andrei Nikolaevich Kolmogorov (see \cite{Kolmogorov33}), it can be stated as follows: if $X_{1},X_{2},\ldots$ is a sequence of independent and identically distributed random variables such that $\mathbb{E} \, X_{1}$ exists then
+Originally presented in 1933 by Andrei Nikolaevich Kolmogorov (see \citealt{Kolmogorov33}), it can be stated as follows: if $X_{1},X_{2},\ldots$ is a sequence of independent and identically distributed random variables such that $\mathbb{E} \, X_{1}$ exists then

-In \cite{Walk05}, Walk gave an elegant short proof for a Kolmogorov's strong law of large numbers under very general assumptions by using a Tauberian theorem.
+In \citealt{Walk05}, an elegant short proof for a Kolmogorov's strong law of large numbers under very general assumptions was given by means of Tauberian theorems.
 In this paper, we shall follow Walk's statement to establish a Kolmogorov's strong law of large numbers for weighted pairwise positively quadrant dependent random variables.
-This result improves the corresponding one announced in \cite{Louhichi00} for sequences of (positively) associated random variables.
-Further, we shall give Marcinkiewicz-Zygmund's strong law of large numbers for weighted pairwise positively quadrant dependent random variables by using a maximal inequality recently presented in \cite{Lita18} for these dependent structures.
+This result improves the corresponding one announced in \citealt{Louhichi00} for sequences of (positively) associated random variables.
+Further, we shall present strong law of large numbers of Marcinkiewicz-Zygmund's type for weighted pairwise positively quadrant dependent random variables by using a maximal inequality recently announced in \citealt{Lita18} for these dependent structures.

+It is important to stress out that in mathematical statistics, statistical physics or reliability theory, many stochastic models involving dependent random variables have arose over the last decades (see \citealt{Bulinski07}, \citealt{Hutchinson90}).
+For instance, most bivariate distributions in reliability theory are positively quadrant dependent (see \citealt{Hutchinson90}), whence, any efforts to establish formal results for these (and other) dependent structures are always of interest.

-In last section, we provide some statistical applications of our results, namely, in strong consistency of estimators which arise in regression models.
-Our statements not only extend others established lately in this issue (see \cite{Lita13} and \cite{Lita14}), but also allow us to consider statistical models having dependent random variables making them more appropriate and realistic.
+In last section, we provide some statistical applications of our assertions, namely, in strong consistency of estimators which can be found in regression models.
+Our statements not only extend others established lately in this issue (see \citealt{Lita13} and \citealt{Lita14}), but also allow us to consider statistical models having dependent random variables making them more appropriate and realistic.